Feature

 Joining

 When you open a meeting with a Tana call link, a pre-call Get Ready screen appears with a camera preview, audio and video toggles, and device settings (camera, microphone, speaker, background blur).
 The preview is marked with a "Preview" badge so it is clear you have not joined yet.
 If you do not have a working camera, the preview area shows "No camera detected" instead.
 Click "Join Meeting" to enter.
 From Today, you can also click "Join" directly on an event card when participants are already in the call.
+If the call already has five or more people when you join, your microphone starts muted so you do not interrupt; unmute when you are ready.

 If you have already been in the call once, a Re-Join button appears in the meeting toolbar that takes you straight back in without going through Get Ready again.